jsonquerylang/jsonquery/README.md

   ]
 }

-// get the array containing the friends from the object, filter the friends that live in New York,
+// Get the array containing the friends from the object, filter the friends that live in New York,
 // sort them by age, and pick just the name and age out of the objects. const names = jsonquery(data, `
   .friends